amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 `kubectl` supports a number of convenient factory-style commands, known as [generators](https://kubernetes.io/docs/reference/kubectl/conventions/#generators), which can build Kubernetes objects without you needing to code their underlying manifests by hand.

 Generators also supports a **dry run** facility, which only writes the manifest but does not actually create the object, enabling them to serve as crude but effective manifest builders.
-This behaviour can be observed when executing the following command.
+This behavior can be observed when executing the following command.

 {{< step >}}Generate a Kubernetes `Pod` manifest.{{< /step >}}
 ```bash